Marco Rubio

-Rubio is a Cuban American from Miami, Florida.
-After serving as a city commissioner for West Miami in the 1990s, he was elected to represent the 111th district in the Florida House of Representatives in 2000.
-Subsequently, he was elected speaker of the Florida House; he served for two years beginning in November 2006.
-Upon leaving the Florida legislature in 2008 due to term limits, Rubio taught at Florida International University.

-Rubio was elected to the U.S. Senate in 2010.
-In April 2015, he decided to run for president instead of seeking reelection to the Senate.
-He suspended his campaign for the presidency on March 15, 2016, after losing the Florida Republican primary to the eventual winner of the presidential election, Donald Trump.
-He then decided to run for reelection to the Senate, winning a second term later that year.
-During the 2016 Republican presidential primary campaign in which Rubio and Trump were opponents, Rubio was critical of Trump.
-Rubio ultimately endorsed Trump before the 2016 general election and was largely supportive of Trump during his presidency.
-Due to his influence on U.S. policy on Latin America during the Trump administration, he was described as a "virtual secretary of state for Latin America".
-Rubio was reelected to a third term in 2022, defeating Democratic nominee Val Demings.
+Rubio is a Cuban American from Miami, Florida, and attended law school at the University of Miami.
+After serving as a city commissioner for West Miami in the 1990s, he was elected in 2000 to represent the 111th district in the Florida House of Representatives.
+As the Republican majority leader, he was subsequently elected speaker of the Florida House; he served for two years beginning in November 2006.
+Rubio left the Florida legislature in 2008 due to term limits, and began teaching at Florida International University.
+In a three-way race, Rubio was elected to the U.S. Senate in 2010.
+In April 2015, he launched a presidential bid instead of seeking reelection.
+He suspended his campaign for the presidency on March 15, 2016, after losing to Donald Trump in the Florida Republican primary.
+He then ran for reelection to the Senate and won a second term.
+Despite his criticism of Trump during his presidential campaign, Rubio endorsed him before the 2016 general election and was largely supportive of his presidency.

+Due to his influence on U.S. policy on Latin America during the first Trump administration, he was described as a "virtual secretary of state for Latin America."
+He is also considered to have been one of Congress's most hawkish members with regard to China and the Chinese Communist Party.
+The Chinese government sanctioned him twice in 2020 and he is banned from entering China.
+Rubio became Florida's senior senator in January 2019, following the defeat of former senator Bill Nelson, and was reelected to a third term in 2022, defeating Democratic nominee Val Demings in a landslide victory.
+Rubio endorsed Trump for president in 2024 days before the Iowa caucuses.

+In November 2024, President-elect Trump announced his intention to nominate Rubio to be secretary of state in his second administration.
+Rubio was confirmed unanimously by the U.S. Senate and took office on January 21, 2025.
+On May 1, 2025, Trump announced that Rubio would become acting national security advisor, replacing Mike Waltz, while continuing to serve as secretary of state.
+This dual role was last held by Henry Kissinger from 1973 to 1975 (serving a combined tenure in one or both positions from 1969 to 1977) in the Nixon and Ford administrations.
+Rubio is also the acting archivist of the United States.
+He was the last acting USAID administrator before the agency was abolished.
+He is the first Latino to serve as secretary of state or act as national security advisor, making him the highest-ranking Hispanic American official in U.S. history.